 Mr. Gershengorn is chair of the firm’s Appellate and Supreme Court Practice and is one of the Nation’s premier Supreme Court and appellate advocates.
 Before joining the firm in 2017, he served in the Office of the Solicitor General at the US Department of Justice, first as Principal Deputy Solicitor General and then as Acting Solicitor General of the United States, a position he held from June 2016 until the end of the Obama administration in January 2017.
 Mr. Gershengorn’s practice focuses on advising clients on a range of complex litigation and strategy problems, with particular emphasis on commercial disputes and challenges involving government, regulatory, and other public policy issues.

-While at the Solicitor General’s Office, Mr. Gershengorn argued more than a dozen cases at the US Supreme Court.
+Prior to rejoining Jenner, Mr. Gershengorn served in the Solicitor General’s Office.
+While there, Mr. Gershengorn argued thirteen cases at the US Supreme Court.
 He also supervised the government’s briefing in a range of high-profile cases, including those involving the Affordable Care Act, Dodd-Frank, election law and redistricting, immigration reform, the Fair Housing Act, Title VII, the Religious Freedom Restoration Act, and same-sex marriage.

 Prior to his service in the Solicitor General’s office, Mr. Gershengorn served from 2009 to 2013 as the Deputy Assistant Attorney General in charge of the DOJ’s Federal Programs Branch.
 In that role, he led the district court defense of the Affordable Care Act, personally arguing the principal district court challenges to the constitutionality of the Act.
 In 2010, Mr. Gershengorn was the subject of an extensive profile in the New York Times, which highlighted his work vigorously defending the Affordable Care Act in courts throughout the United States.
 He also supervised the defense of federal agencies, the President, cabinet officers, and other government officials in challenges to major regulatory and policy initiatives, including those relating to financial regulation, immigration, executive privilege, and national security matters such as drone strikes, CFIUS, and detainees at Guantanamo Bay.